opencv/opencv/doc/js_tutorials/js_imgproc/js_filtering/js_filtering.markdown

 similar intensity to central pixel is considered for blurring.
 So it preserves the edges since pixels at edges will have large intensity variation.

-We use the function: **cv.bilateralFilter(src, dst, d, sigmaColor, sigmaSpace, borderType)**
+We use the function: **cv.bilateralFilter (src, dst, d, sigmaColor, sigmaSpace, borderType = cv.BORDER_DEFAULT)**
 @param src          source 8-bit or floating-point, 1-channel or 3-channel image.
 @param dst          output image of the same size and type as src.
 @param d            diameter of each pixel neighborhood that is used during filtering.
 If it is non-positive, it is computed from sigmaSpace.
 @param sigmaColor   filter sigma in the color space.
-A larger value of the parameter means that farther colors within the pixel neighborhood (see sigmaSpace) will be mixed together, resulting in larger areas of semi-equal color.
+A larger value of the parameter means that farther colors within the pixel neighborhood will be mixed together, resulting in larger areas of semi-equal color.
 @param sigmaSpace   filter sigma in the coordinate space.
-A larger value of the parameter means that farther pixels will influence each other as long as their colors are close enough (see sigmaColor ).
+A larger value of the parameter means that farther pixels will influence each other as long as their colors are close enough.
 When d>0, it specifies the neighborhood size regardless of sigmaSpace.
 Otherwise, d is proportional to sigmaSpace.
-@param borderType   border mode used to extrapolate pixels outside of the image.
+@param borderType   border mode used to extrapolate pixels outside of the image(see cv.BorderTypes).

 @note For simplicity, you can set the 2 sigma values to be the same.
 If they are small (< 10), the filter will not have much effect, whereas if they are large (> 150), they will have a very strong effect, making the image look "cartoonish".
 Large filters (d > 5) are very slow, so it is recommended to use d=5 for real-time applications, and perhaps d=9 for offline applications that need heavy noise filtering.